-When transporting multiple deer that have been reported already, each deer should be labeled with their assigned Confirmation Number.
-See page 29 for a Harvest Report Card available to use when each of your license or permit stubs have been filled.
+Even when in possession of deer that have been reported already, each deer must be tagged with their assigned Confirmation Number, when applicable, and other information.
+See Mandatory Harvest Report and Tag Requirements page 32 for tagging details.
+See page 29 for a Harvest Report Card for use when each of your license or permit stubs have been filled or for use as a tag.
 Be discreet when transporting your deer to the butcher, taxidermist or home; rinse away excess blood, turn the field-dressed side to face in toward your vehicle and push the tongue back into the deer's mouth.